-These are the two apps that we’ve chosen to highlight each week.
-They’re usually new apps or apps that have recently received a major update, but occasionally hidden gems and other essentials will also be highlighted.
+This is the latest Android app we’ve chosen to feature, refreshed every two weeks.
+Our choices are usually new apps or apps that have recently received a major update, but occasionally hidden gems and other essentials will also be highlighted.

 The best Android camera apps and photo editors

 Our favorite Android apps for shooting, sorting and editing photos and videos.